ericwbailey/ericwbailey.website/source/published/css-tricks-could-be-a-co-op.md

 I think a lot of the web’s infrastructure should be [co-ops](https://en.wikipedia.org/wiki/Cooperative), and **CSS-Tricks is knowledge infrastructure**.
 To that point, I should also point out that the website covers [far more than just CSS](https://css-tricks.com/tags/).

 The corporate model of ownership can be a risk.
 If infrastructure is not part of a corporation’s core strategy, **it is not a priority**.
+And if it is not a priority it is effectively dead.
 You learn this lesson repeatedly working in accessibility.

 As Kevin’s video touched on, it seems like promotion via owning the frontend content space isn’t part of [Digital Ocean’s strategy anymore](https://www.digitalocean.com/blog/digitalocean-joins-omacom-foundation).
 It is not that CSS-Tricks does not have value.
 It is that **Digital Ocean cannot see it**.